This glossary gives definitions for the main regulatory terms used on this website and in European Medicines Agency (EMA) documents.

 When two medicines release the same active ingredient into the body at the same rate and to the same extent under similar conditions.

 A medicine whose active substance is made by a living organism.

 A biological molecule found in blood, other body fluids, or tissues that can be used to follow body processes and diseases in humans and animals.

 Certification of the acceptability of a biomarker for a specific use in pharmaceutical research and development.
 The Agency gives opinions on biomarker qualifications.

-For more information, see qualification of novel methodologies for medecine development
+For more information, see Qualification of novel methodologies for medicine development

 A medicine that is similar to a biological medicine that has already been authorised.